Arkady Babchenko: Writing career

-Between 2002/2003 and 2006, the literary magazine Novy Mir published Babchenko's account of his experiences as a soldier in Chechnya, in a series of chapters titled "Ten Episodes About the War".
-Novy Mir also published his short story "Alkhan-Yurt" (named after the Alkhan-Yurt massacre).
-"Ten Episodes About the War" was published in book form by Eksmo in 2006 as Alkhan-Yurt.
-It was translated and published in English as One Soldier's War.
+Parallel to his journalism, Babchenko developed a literary career based on his military experiences.
+In 2002, the literary magazine Novy Mir published his series "Ten Episodes About the War" and the short story "Alkhan-Yurt," named after the Alkhan-Yurt massacre.
+"Alkhan-Yurt" later became a title of his story collection, which was published in 2006 and received several literary awards.
+It was translated into multiple languages and published in English as One Soldier's War.